 - b-quote –

-src="http://www.yourdomain.com/img/image.jpg" alt="image description" />This HTML tag lets you insert an image into your post or page and add an “alt” tag (a text description of your image in case the image does not render in your visitor’s browser.
+src="http://www.yourdomain.com/img/image.jpg" alt="image description" />This HTML tag lets you insert an image into your post or page and add an “alt” description (a text description of your image in case the image does not display in a user’s browser.
 Note: you can also use the “Add Media” button (15) to insert images into your content.

 <li>tag (see below) in order for bullet lists to display properly.

-<code>tags generally will appear using a pre-formatted text style, such as a monospaced font like Courier.
+<code>tags usually will display using a preformatted styling of text, such as a monospaced font like Courier.
 (See the “Tips” section below for more details).

-<!--more-->Use this tag to break your blog post into “teaser” and main body sections.
-For example, if you type a few paragraphs, then add the “more” tag and add the rest of your post content, visitors will only see the first few paragraphs of your post with a hyperlink (e.g. continue reading…), which when clicked on, will then display the rest of your post’s content.
+<!--more-->This button will break your post into “teaser” and main body sections.
+For example, if you add one or two paragraphs, then insert this tag and add the rest of your post content, visitors will only be able to see the first few paragraphs of your post with a hyperlink (e.g. continue reading…), which when clicked on, will then display the rest of the post.

-- close tags – This menu button closes any open HTML tags left in your content.
-Note: proof your content after using this function to make sure that all HTML tags have correctly formatted your text.
+- close tags button – This menu button closes any open HTML tags left in your content.
+Note: proof your content after using this function to make sure that all tags have formatted your text correctly.

-- Distraction-Free Writing Mode – click this button to work in “distraction-free” writing mode (see screenshot example below).
+- Distraction-Free Writing Mode – click this button to work in “distraction-free” mode (see screenshot example below).
 You can toggle between the Visual Editor and Text Editor modes, insert media and hyperlinks and update your content while in “full screen” writing mode.
-Click the button again to revert to the normal editor mode.
+Click the button again to return to the normal editor display.

 - Add Media – Click this button to insert media into your content (e.g. images, videos, audio files).
-This button appears whether you’re in the Visual or Text editor screens.
+This button displays for both the Visual and Text editors.

-Useful Tips About Using HTML Formatting In WordPress
+Some Useful Tips Related To Using HTML Formatting In WordPress

 HTML Content Builders

-If you plan to use HTML extensively, there are several Free or low cost HTML editor software applications you can download and use when getting started.
+If you plan to go beyond the basics of HTML and use it more extensively, there are several Free HTML editor software tools that you can download and use when getting started.

-A popular free HTML editor software tool, for example, is KompoZer.
+A popular free HTML software tool, for example, is KompoZer.

 KompoZer is Free Open Source software built as a complete web authoring system that combines web file management and easy-to-use WYSIWYG web page editing.
 It’s designed to be extremely easy to use, especially for non-technical computer users who just want to create attractive, professional-looking web pages without needing to know HTML or web coding.
-You can build HTML-based content with this application, then use plugins that let you insert code into your WordPress pages or posts.
+You can build HTML-based content in this application, then use plugins that let you insert code into WordPress.

-Another option, if you don’t want to touch any code at all or use an external HTML content tool, is to use a WordPress plugin that lets you build your content inside WordPress itself.
+Another option, if you don’t want to touch any code at all or use an external HTML content builder, is to use a WordPress plugin that lets you build content inside WordPress itself.

 To learn more about this plugin, see this article:

-If you have no need or desire for doing work involving editing code, but would still like to be able to easily create, insert and edit content containing HTML into areas of your site other than your posts or pages (e.g. your sidebar, author profile, etc.), then see the quick tutorial below for a very simple solution that involves spending no extra time downloading software.
+If you have no need or desire for doing work involving technical coding, but would still like to be able to easily create, insert and format content containing basic HTML into areas of your WordPress site other than your posts and pages (e.g. your sidebar, author biography, etc.), then see the tutorial below for a really simple solution that involves spending no extra time downloading software.

-In WordPress, there are certain areas like ”widgets” in your sidebar, or the “About Yourself” text area in your User Profile section that allow you to insert HTML tags.
+In your WordPress site, there are some places like text “widgets” in your sidebar, or the “About Yourself” text box in your User Profile section that let you use HTML.

-These areas, however, don’t come with a content editor like the Visual/Text editor found inside your Posts and Pages sections (Quick update: WordPress version 4.8 introduced rich text widgets that now let you format content inside the widget using a WYSIWYG editor) …
+These sections, however, don’t provide a content editor like the Visual editor found inside your Posts and Pages areas (Quick update: WordPress version 4.8 introduced rich text widgets that now let you format content inside the widget using a WYSIWYG editor) …

 WordPress Visual/Text Editor

-You can still use the WordPress Visual/Text editor to create HTML-formatted text, and then simply paste it into these other areas.
+You can still use the WordPress Visual editor to create your HTML-formatted text, and paste it into these other areas.

-Let’s go through an example, so you can see how simple this can be.
+Let’s go through an example, so you can see how easily this can be done.

-By default, whenever a post is published on your WordPress site, a link to the author is displayed somewhere in your posts (i.e. at the bottom or top of the post) …
+Typically, whenever a post is published in WordPress, a link to the author displays somewhere in your posts (i.e. at the bottom or top of the post) …

-Clicking on the author link takes you to the Author Archives section, where blog readers can learn more about you (or other authors registered as users on your site) and browse other articles that you (or other authors) have published …
+Clicking on the author link takes visitors to the Author Archives section, where they can learn more information about you (or other authors registered as users on your site) and browse other articles that you (or other authors) have published …

-Note: As you can see from the above screenshot, you can add hyperlinks and simple text formatting like bold and italicized text to enhance your author bio and promote yourself, your services, social media pages, other websites that you own, etc. to all of your site visitors …
+Note: As the above screenshot illustrates, you can add hyperlinks and simple text formatting like bold and italicized text to enhance your author bio box and promote yourself, your services and products, social media pages, other online properties you own, etc. to your site visitors …

-The author bio is located in the About Yourself > Biographical Info field within your Profile section …
+The author bio box is located in the About Yourself > Biographical Info field within your User Profile section …

-Although the Biographical Info text box allows you to add HTML-formatted content, it doesn’t have a content editor, so you have to either know how to type HTML code directly into the text field, or create it in an HTML editor, then copy and paste content with the HTML already embedded in it …
+Although the Biographical Info text area allows you to add HTML-formatted content, it doesn’t provide you with a content editor, so you have to either know how to type HTML code directly into the text box, or create it in an HTML editor, then copy and paste content with the HTML already embedded in it …

-Let’s “paste the content” into this field using the simple method described below.
+Let’s “paste the content” into this field using the method described below.

-Create a new post and type your content in the Visual Editor.
+Create a new post and type your content inside the Visual Editor.

 In this case, we want to create an author promo …

-Next, format the content inside the Visual Editor tab.
-Please note that you will only be able to use simple formatting in your author description such as hyperlinks, bold, underline and italicized text, so keep things simple – use bold, italics and anchor text links sparingly over one or two paragraphs to explain who you are and what you do, and remember to include a call to action to help visitors further engage with you or your business …
+Next, format the content using the Visual Editor .
+Please note that you can only use simple formatting in your author description such as hyperlinks, bold, underline and italicized text, so keep the formatting simple – use bold, italics and text hyperlinks sparingly across one or two paragraphs to explain who you are and what you do, and include a call to action for your readers …

-Keep working inside the Visual Editor tab until you have completed your author profile content …
+Keep working in the Visual Editor screen until you have written your author bio …

 When you are happy with your author bio, switch over to the Text Editor and copy everything to your clipboard …

-Go to your profile area by selecting Users > Your Profile in the navigation menu …
+Next, go to your profile area by selecting Users > Your Profile from the main navigation menu …

-Scroll down the screen to the About Yourself section and paste the content from your clipboard into the Biographical Info text box ….
+Scroll down to the About Yourself section and paste the content from your clipboard into the Biographical Info text area ….

-Congratulations … You have just created an author promo for your blog posts and formatted it using basic HTML!
+Congratulations … You have just created an author bio for your blog posts and formatted it using basic HTML!

-To learn more about editing your profile settings, refer to this ”how to” article: How To Edit Your WordPress User Profile
+To learn how to edit your profile settings, refer to this ”how to” article: How To Edit Your WordPress User Profile

 As you can see, you don’t have to know HTML to use WordPress, but it can be useful to have a little basic knowledge of HTML.

-Tip #1 – If you plan to add more complex design elements to your content (e.g. pull quotes, pricing boxes, etc.) without learning HTML, you can use cut & paste HTML snippets …
+Tip #1 – If you plan to add more complex formatted elements to your content (e.g. section boxes, 3-column paragraphs, etc.) without learning HTML, you can use cut & paste HTML resources …

-Save time using cut & paste HTML tools
+Save time using cut & paste HTML snippets

-Learn about a time-saving “cut & paste” HTML resource we recommend here:
+Learn about a time-saving “cut & paste” HTML resource we recommend for non-technical WP users here:

 Tip #2 (Advanced WordPress User): You can expand the functionality of your WordPress Text Editor using a number of WordPress plugins.

-WordPress HTML lets you add custom HTML to both the page and post body and head sections.
+WordPress HTML allows you to add custom HTML to both the post and page body and head sections.

-Pasting HTML directly into the WordPress editor can often break various elements and corrupt the HTML.
-By pasting the code in the custom fields dialogue boxes, you can output the exact HTML-formatted content to your page or post.
+Pasting HTML directly into the WordPress editor will often break various elements and corrupt the HTML.
+By saving the HTML code in the plugin’s custom fields dialogue boxes, you can output HTML-formatted content to your post or page.

-Extensible HTML Editor Buttons is a free WordPress plugin you can add to your site that lets you have better control of settings for HTML tags like div and span, as well as adding custom buttons and additional functions to the text editor …
+Extensible HTML Editor Buttons is a plugin you can add to your website that enables you to have better control of settings for HTML tags like div and span, and add custom buttons and additional functions to your text editor …

-WordPress Plugin – Extensible HTML Editor Buttons.
+Extensible HTML Editor Buttons – WordPress Plugin.
 (Screenshot source: plugin website)

-Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your post or page, make sure that you have entered your HTML-formatted text correctly in the Text Tab, not in the Visual Tab.
+Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your page or post, make sure that you have entered your HTML-formatted text correctly in the Text Tab, not in the Visual Editor.

-For example, if you enter the following text in the Visual Content Editor …
+For example, if you type the text shown below in the Visual Editor …

-This is what your text will look like when your post is published …
+Your text will look like this when you publish your post …

 As you can see in the screenshot above, WordPress converts the symbols “<” and “>” into their HTML code equivalents (called ASCII characters).